 Mung beans taste great and they are very easy to cook with.
 If you like lentils, and beans, go get some Mung beans and make this soup.
-Actually, Mung beans are in the same legume family as lentils and peas, which is why mung bean curried soup is such a fantastic soup to enjoy.
+Mung beans are in the same legume family as lentils and peas, which is why mung bean curried soup is such a fantastic soup to enjoy.

 Mung beans also contain these valuable nutrition resources; Manganese, potassium, magnesium, folate, copper, zinc and various B vitamins.
 Follow the link for the amazing health benefits and history of mung beans!
 These are a great food to include in your diet!

 Mung Bean Curried Soup is a simple soup, big on nutrition and flavor!
-We paired it with a loaf of Rosemary bread.
+We paired it with a loaf of rosemary garlic sourdough bread.
 That was a great combination.
 There is rosemary in the soup too, so the flavors worked well together.

 This soup is perfect for a busy week.
 Mung Bean Curried soup makes great leftovers.
 The beans absorb the liquids as days go along and the soup thickens and builds even more flavor.

-The recipe card has instructions for making Mung bean soup on the stove top, instant pot or in your slow cooker.
+The recipe card has instructions for making this soup on the stove top, Instant Pot or in your slow cooker.

-As always with a homemade recipe, feel free to use what you have on hand, as I did, and adjust the spices according to your own tastes.
-A bolder curry may work better for some, we enjoyed ours a bit lighter.
+As always with a homemade recipe, feel free to use what you have on hand, and adjust the spices according to your own tastes.

 Instant Pot Instructions: